 • The old mcp-server-cloudflare repo (deprecated) had more traditional tool definitions; Code Mode requires adaptation

 Best for: Cloudflare customers who want full API control from their AI assistant without bloating the context window.
-The architectural pattern (Code Mode) is worth studying even if you don’t use Cloudflare.
+The MCP Server Portals make Cloudflare the first vendor offering enterprise MCP governance with Shadow MCP detection — worth evaluating even if you don’t use Cloudflare for API gateway management.

 Kong Konnect MCP — The Enterprise Platform